Rights group urges new Myanmar sanctions over Rohingya crisis

 He will travel to Sittwe, the capital of Rakhine State, to meet government officials and representatives of different communities, including Rohingya, but he is not seeking to travel to the conflict zone in northern Rakhine State.

-Human Rights Watch called for concerned governments to "impose travel bans and asset freezes on security officials implicated in serious abuses; expand existing arms embargoes to include all military sales, assistance, and cooperation; and place a ban on financial transactions with key Burmese military-owned enterprises".
+Human Rights Watch called for governments to "impose travel bans and asset freezes on security officials implicated in serious abuses; expand existing arms embargoes to include all military sales, assistance, and cooperation; and place a ban on financial transactions with key ... military-owned enterprises".

 For years, the United States and other Western countries imposed sanctions on Myanmar aimed at ending military rule and supporting Suu Kyi's campaign for democracy.
 Myanmar's response was to build closer ties with giant northern neighbour, China.

-(Additional reporting by David Brunnstrom in WASHINGTON; Writing by Robert Birsel; Editing by Paul Tait)
+(Additional reporting by David Brunnstrom in WASHINGTON; Writing by Robert Birsel; Editing by Paul Tait and Michael Perry)